Adafruit LSM6DS33 6-DoF Accel + Gyro IMU - STEMMA QT / Qwiic

 This breakout does not include a magnetometer, often required for accurate orientation.
 We recommend the LIS3MDL 3-axis magnetometer to match up with this IMU.
 We even have a version that contains both!

-Additionally since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
+Additionally, since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
 We've even included SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
 Just wire up to your favorite micro like the STM32F405 Feather with a plug-and-play cable to get 6 DoF data ASAP.
+QT Cable is not included, but we have a variety in the shop.
 You can change the I2C address on the back using the solder jumper, to have two of these sensor boards on one bus.

 We also wrote libraries to help you get these sensors integrated with your Arduino/C++.
 This library contains an Arduino driver for the accel/gyro.
 For advanced Arduino usage, ST has their own fully-featured library that includes extras such as FIFO management and tap detection for the LSM6DS3.